MoAbdelfattah221/GAaMa/README.md

 # GAama
- This is a Responsive Website
+ This is a Responsive Landing Page for a Music Company.